wuzhengy/TAU/README.md

     }
    go to (9)

-7. collecting logN peers from mutable range for voting.
+7. collecting logN number of peers from all address space for voting.

 8. new ImmutablePointBlock voted. goto (1)